-The recoverable amount of the group of CGUs has been determined based on value-in-use calculations which use cash flow projections from the financial budgets for the FY2021 financial year as reviewed by the Board.
+The recoverable amount of the group of CGUs has been determined based on value-in-use calculations which use cash flow projections from the financial budgets for the FY2023 financial year as reviewed and approved by the Board.

-In preparing the FY2022 budget, due consideration was given to the economic uncertainty associated with COVID-19.
-The cash flows beyond the budget period have been extrapolated over a further 4 years.
-The value-in-use calculations have been prepared using a compound revenue growth rate of 2% (30 June 2020: 2%) and terminal growth rate of 2% (30 June 2020: 2%).
-The post-tax discount rate applied to cash flow projections was 10% (30 June 2020: 11%) which is derived from the Group's weighted average cost of capital, adjusted for varying risk profiles, where appropriate.
+In preparing the FY2023 budget, due consideration was given to the economic uncertainty associated with COVID-19.
+The cash flows beyond the budget period have been extrapolated over a further four years.
+The value-in-use calculations have been prepared using a compound revenue growth rate of 2% (30 June 2021: 2%) and terminal growth rate of 2% (30 June 2021: 2%).
+The post-tax discount rate applied to cash flow projections was 10% (30 June 2021: 10%) which is derived from the Group's weighted average cost of capital, adjusted for varying risk profiles, where appropriate.
+The two CGU's have been assessed with the same weighted average cost of capital as they have similar economic and risk profiles.